andrewfhart/andrewfhart.github.com/_posts/2015-11-15-step-by-step-tic-tac-toe.markdown

 which we'll use to represent the current "state" of each of the cells on our board.
 Hopefully you've thought a bit about the cells in the planning phase above.
 They can be in one of three states: "empty", "owned by the player", "owned by the computer".
 When it comes to drawing the board, we'll represent those three states with either an empty space, an `x`, or an `o`.
-The second thing this program does is call a (currently non-existant) function `drawBoard(board)`, passing to it as a parameter the 2D array of integers we just defined.
-This seems reasonable: in order to properly draw the board, we're going to need to know the current state of each of the cells in the board -- and this is what our `board` variable holds.
+The second thing this program does is call a (currently non-existant) function `drawBoard(board)`, passing it the 2D array of integers we just defined.
+This seems reasonable: in order to properly draw the board, we're going to need to know the current state of each of the cells in the board -- and that is what our `board` variable holds.

 Notice that I've described things using comments.
 Just seeing `int board[3][3];` might not tell you much in a few months.
 Having those comments to remind you of the assumptions you made when setting up the board will be a big help down the